green seaweeds text index | photo index

 Family Udoteaceae

 Where seen?
-This frilly seaweed is sometimes seen on some of our Northern shores, growing on coral rubble.
+This fan-shaped seaweed is sometimes seen at Tuas, growing on and among coral rubble.
+Elsewhere also in sand.

-Features: A long fan- or spatula-shaped blade (2-4cm long) with frilled edges, in clusters of several blades.
+Features: A long fan- or spatula-shaped blade (2-4cm long) with ruffled edges, in clusters of several blades.
 Sometimes really long ones (about 10cm) are seen growing in clumps of a few large blades.
-The blade is made up of a tangle of tiny filaments that give it a velvety texture.
-It is slightly to moderately calcified.
+The blade is made up of a tangle of tiny filaments that give it a velvety texture and is slightly to moderately calcified.
+The stem that holds up the blade (stipe) is calcified.

 Usually olive green, but may be bright to dark green.